Introduction

 As it stands now this rule isn’t possible because the level of the card is not readable onchain.
 Time to bring it onchain!

-You will need an account in the O2 Oracle dashboard to complete this guide.
+• O2 Oracle Dashboard Account: You will need an account in the O2 Oracle dashboard to access your apps and property lists.

 Create Your Property List